sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-20-gsoc-25-Nikhil-Bhatt-week07.md

 ## Challenges & How I Solved Them

-- **Challenge:** Handling local saved states for identifying projects with their keys **Solution:** We are replacing the repoName and its key when a project is forked, discussion on this approach is still in progress.
+- **Challenge:** Handling local saved states for identifying projects with their keys.
+  **Solution:** We are replacing the repoName and its key when a project is forked, discussion on this approach is still in progress.

-- **Challenge:** Managing clear separation between forking and opening a project in musicblocks **Solution:** Created a separate end point which only returns the projectData, no forking initially, will save loading time as well as un-necessary repository creation.
+- **Challenge:** Managing clear separation between forking and opening a project in Music Blocks.
+  **Solution:** Created a separate end point which only returns the projectData, no forking initially, will save loading time as well as un-necessary repository creation.

 ---